toltec-dev/toltec/docs/package.md

-## Writing a package recipe
+## Structure of a Recipe

-A **package recipe** is a Bash script containing the metadata and instructions needed to build a set of related packages from source.
+A **recipe** is a Bash script containing the metadata and instructions needed to build a set of related packages from source.
-These recipes are used by the packaging script to generate installable package archives for the Opkg package manager.
+These recipes are used by the packaging script to generate [installable package archives for the Opkg package manager](opkg.md).

-> **Note:** Recipe scripts should not be marked as executable because they are not meant to be executed directly but rather meant to be sourced by the packaging script.
+> **Note:** Recipes should not be marked as executable because they are not meant to be executed directly but rather meant to be parsed by the packaging script.

-Sourcing a package recipe must have no side effects: the metadata section can only execute commands that do not modify the system state, and stateful commands must be confined inside functions.
+Sourcing a recipe must have no side effects: the metadata section can only execute commands that do not modify the system state, and stateful commands must be confined inside functions.

 ### Contents